adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 # 📖 what are public goods?

-we all intuitively understand the idea of a private good. it's something a single person can tractably own and control by themself, that provides value only to one person or small group of people at a time.
+we all intuitively understand the idea of a private good. it's something a single person can tractably own and control by themselves, that provides value only to one person or small group of people at a time.

 public goods are goods that provide a lot of benefit to *everyone*, but wouldn't provide a lot of value to individuals, at least enough to compensate for how expensive they are.